mtzngn/accessAssure/README.md

 `yarn install`

 This will install all the required dependencies for the app.
+To install the dependecies for iOS run below command as well, this is not required for Android.

+`yarn run cocoapods`

 Step 2: Run the app
 Open a terminal window in the root directory of the project and run the following command: